Rakdoslover/Project-3/README1.md

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository associated with the Project-3, navigate to the Settings tab.
-  - From the source section drop-down menu, select the Master Branch
+  - From the branch section drop-down menu, select the Main Branch and press save.
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the Main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://rakdoslover.github.io/Project-3/

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Got the tip on basing the structure on the flex-function from my mentor Lauren Nicole.
+She gave me links to sites like [CSS-TRICKS](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) & [W3 Schools](https://www.w3schools.com/css/css3_flexbox_responsive.asp).
+- I've also used the template made by CI published on Github as a layout, can be found here [GitHub](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode).
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

 ### Media

-- The photos used on the home and sign up page are from This Open Source
+- The photos used on the home, exercise, session are fetched from [Pixabay](https://pixabay.com) & [Stocksnap](https://stocksnap.io/)
-- The images used for the gallery page were taken from this other open source site

-Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!
+- The moving images (GIFs) are old copies I've gotten thourgh my line of work.
+But the source can be found on pages such as [Gym Visual](https://gymvisual.com)
+- The photo of me is taken from my own folders.

 ## Other General Project Advice